MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctabctrl-class.md

 ### <a name="parameters"></a>Parametri
  *pWndTip*
- Handle del controllo descrizione comando.
+ Handle della finestra del controllo ToolTip.

 ### <a name="remarks"></a>Note
  È possibile ottenere il controllo descrizione comando associato a un controllo struttura a schede effettuando una chiamata a `GetToolTips`.